dbojan/encrypted-stream-test/README.md

 - use scroll wheel or key up/down, page up/down to switch channels
 - supported clearkey, widevine
 - supported: epg, subtitles (pluto).
+- source code is in esplayer_desktop folder, here in github page.

 -you can use appimage on linuxm or compile/run from source: